jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-simplified-access-control-expression-in-text-code.md

 Command / Object
 ```

-These elements, if accessible at all, always each produce a *separate* piece of access control literal, and no rules will be introduced, that converge access control elements of different aspects to a single term.
+These elements, if accessible at all, always each produce a *separate* piece of access control literal, and no rules might be introduced, that converge access control elements of different aspects to a single term.

 ### Order in a basic literal